Time to read: 7 minutes

 - Standard Life Investments UK Ethical Accumulation & Income

-To open a Global Investment Centre account, you need to have a current account or savings account with us.
+To invest with us, you need to have a current account or savings account with us.
 Eligibility criteria and charges apply.